-CQL stored procs have a very simple contract so it is easy to declare procedures and then implement them in regular C, the C functions just have to conform to the contract.
-However, there is no notion of functions at all and this makes it very inconvenient to use some external code and is not doing database things and wants to return values.
+CQL stored procs have a very simple contract so it is easy to declare procedures and then implement them in regular C; the C functions just have to conform to the contract.
+However, CQL procedures have their own calling conventions and this makes it very inconvenient to use external code that is not doing database things and wants to return values.
 Even a random number generator or something would be difficult to use because it could not be called in the context of an expression.
 To allow for this CQL adds declared functions

 seen you can make function-like procedures and call them like functions simply by making a procedure with an